Committing to someone is a big deal. It’s why there are countless people out there with a fear of commitment.

 You’ll go on and on about why you don’t want to call him your boyfriend without giving a real reason.

-Because that reason is because you have a fear of commitment.
+Because that reason is that you have a fear of commitment.

 One of the most common things to happen when you’re seeing someone is for it to end because they want more.